Scenarios including a spouse

 -

-We apply the same steps to each of the following groups of resources ( in this exact order by default) until the combined spending amount is fully allocated between the spouses:
+We apply the same steps to each of the following groups of resources until the Combined Base Expenses are fully allocated between the spouses:

 - Cash